-Though Stetson continued his wide ranging work as a studio and touring sideman as well as a solo performer, he turned to realize the dream of revisioning Polish Composer's Henryk Gorecki's prize winning best known work, Symphony No. 3 (The Symphony Of Sorrowful Songs) as his next solo project.
-Considering it a transformative work in his musical life, he utilized altered instrumentation--electric guitars, winds, an orchestral string section, rock drums, electronics, etc. Members of his cast included Neufeld, Liturgy's Greg Fox, Esmerine's Rebecca Foon, Matt Bauder, and mezzo soprano Megan Stetson (Colin's sister).
-This new approach drew from his classical and improvisational backgrounds to black metal and electronic music.
-The album, released as Sorrow - A Reimagining of Gorecki's 3rd Symphony was issued by 52hz in the spring of 2016. ~ Steve Huey
+Though Stetson continued his wide-ranging work as a studio and touring sideman as well as a solo performer, he turned to realize the dream of revisioning Polish composer's Henryk Gorecki's prize-winning best-known work, Symphony No. 3 (Symphony of Sorrowful Songs) as his next solo project.
+Considering it a transformative work in his musical life, he utilized altered instrumentation, including electric guitars, winds, an orchestral string section, rock drums, and electronics.
+Members of his cast included Neufeld, Liturgy's Greg Fox, Esmerine's Rebecca Foon, saxophonist Matt Bauder, and mezzo-soprano Megan Stetson (Colin's sister).
+This new approach drew from his classical and improvisational backgrounds as well as black metal and electronic music.
+The album, released as Sorrow: A Reimagining of Gorecki's 3rd Symphony, was issued by 52hz in the spring of 2016. ~ Steve Huey